If you wish to search for a particular feature within the handbook, press 'ctrl f' and type in your search term.

 You can choose the time period and which measure of progress (DoodleAge or EoY objectives covered) you want to view.

 In order to view Progress Data for a particular class, make sure you select your class from the drop down at the top of the screen.
-You can change the time period that the data displays for either 7 days, 14 days or select a bespoke time.
-To view data for different subjects, be sure to switch between the subjects by clicking on the corresponding icon at the top right of the dashboard.
+You can change the time period that the data displays for either two weeks, one month, three months or longer.
+To view data for different subjects, be sure to click on the corresponding icon at the top right of the dashboard.
 For more information on how to do this, please see this article.

 Click on a child’s bar to view their progress compared to their age.